Example Of Balance In Art

 3. Radial Balance

 Radial balance arranges elements around a central point, radiating outwards like spokes on a wheel.
 This creates a sense of energy, movement, and focus.
-It's often used to emphasize a central figure or object.
+It's often used to highlight a central figure or object.

 Examples Across Art History and Styles